-If you are planning to adopt a child, adoption costs can vary significantly based on a variety of factors, making it difficult to provide an accurate estimate of overall adoption costs.
+If you are planning to adopt an infant, adoption costs can vary significantly based on a variety of factors, making it difficult to provide an accurate estimate of overall adoption costs.
 Some of the variables that will impact the cost of your adoption include:

 - The services you and the birth parents need throughout the process

 As you consider your adoption budget, it is important to understand the many services that are necessary to complete the adoption process in Arizona.
-Here are some of the most common adoption services you may need:
+Here are some of the most common adoption services and fees you may need and incur:

 - Living expenses: Adoptive parents may pay birth parents for reasonable and necessary living expenses in Arizona incurred in connection with the adoption.
 Expenses exceeding $1,000 require court approval.
 However, living expenses are variable based on a prospective birth mother’s current standard of living, alternative financial resources that are available to her, and her individual needs throughout the process.